v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 # Learning Path 3 - Lab 2 - Exercise 3 - Manage a Microsoft 365 Apps for enterprise installation

-You have taken on the persona of Holly Dickson, Adatum's Enterprise Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
+You have taken on the persona of Holly Spencer, Adatum's Enterprise Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
 In this exercise, you will perform the tasks necessary to manage a user-driven Microsoft 365 Apps for enterprise installation.
 Performing a user-driven Microsoft 365 Apps for enterprise installation is a two-step process: 1) configuring the user account so the user is eligible to download and install the Office 365 deployment tool, and 2) performing the installation.

 In the first two tasks in this exercise, you will verify the following conditions that affect whether a user can be blocked from downloading the Microsoft 365 Apps for enterprise suite: <br/>